A GAN-Based Input-Size Flexibility Model for Single Image Dehazing: Introduction

 \section{Introduction}

-Haze removal \cite{1He0T11} is a classical ill-posed image restoration problem, which plays an important role in intelligent transportation systems, e.g., object detection under haze conditions \cite{2LiPWXF18,3abs-1807-00202,4LiRFTFZW19}.
+Haze removal \cite{1He0T11} is a classical ill-posed image restoration problem, which plays an important role in intelligent transportation systems, e.g., object detection under haze conditions \cite{2LiPWXF18,4LiRFTFZW19,3abs-1807-00202}.
 Haze is defined as some particles such as dust that obscure the clarity of the atmosphere.
 Dehazing is to remove the veil of haze from a haze image and restore a corresponding haze-free image.
-In recent years, because the development of deep learning technology has greatly improved the performance of image processing compared with non-learning-based technology, the problem of dehazing attracts more and more attentions in image restoration research community.
-Various image dehazing methods based on deep learning technology have been proposed, including: (1) Generating medium transmission map \cite{5CaiXJQT16} or haze-free image \cite{3abs-1807-00202,6LiPWXF17,6abs-1906-04334} by a convolutional neural network (CNN); (2) generating transmission map \cite{7RenLZPC016} or haze-free image \cite{80004SP18,9abs-1805-03305,9LiuXAWC19} based on encoder-decoder structure without adversary training; (3) reconstructing haze-free image based on generative adversary network (GAN) \cite{100004P18a,11ZhuPCLL18,12LiPLT18,13Ren0ZPC0018,14Qu}, which are paired image-to-image translation models; (4) reconstructing haze-free image based on cycle GAN (CGAN) \cite{15YangXL18,16EnginGE18,17abs-1902-01374}, which are unpaired image-to-image translation models.
+In recent years, because the development of deep learning has greatly improved the performance of image processing compared with non-learning-based technology, the problem of dehazing attracts more and more attentions in image restoration research community.
+Various image dehazing methods based on deep learning technology have been proposed, including: (1) Generating medium transmission map \cite{5CaiXJQT16} or haze-free image \cite{6LiPWXF17,3abs-1807-00202,6abs-1906-04334} by a convolutional neural network (CNN); (2) generating transmission map \cite{7RenLZPC016} or haze-free image \cite{9LiuXAWC19,9abs-1805-03305,80004SP18} based on encoder-decoder structure without adversary training; (3) reconstructing haze-free image with paired image-to-image translation models based on generative adversary network (GAN) \cite{12LiPLT18,14Qu,13Ren0ZPC0018,100004P18a,11ZhuPCLL18}; (4) reconstructing haze-free image with unpaired image-to-image translation models based on cycle GAN (CGAN) \cite{16EnginGE18,17abs-1902-01374,15YangXL18}.